 9) Avoid hard surfaces

-A good cinema sound system makes you feel like you're in another space, but if the room echoes too much, it won't work.
+A good cinema sound system makes you feel like you're in another space, but if the room echoes too much, it can't work.
 It also makes it harder to hear what the actors are saying, especially at lower volumes.

 Home Cinema is a specialist discipline.
 Your ideal provider should have a proven body of work, happy clients, and be suitably qualified.

-We can build you a better home cinema.
+I can build you a better home cinema.
 Let's get started.